What is Endoscopic Carpal Tunnel Surgery?

 Thanks for your question Brianne!

 Endoscopic Surgery is a type of surgery that allows the Surgeon to make only two or three small incisions big enough to allow an endoscope and surgical tools on tubes to pass under the skin and through the tissue to the Transverse Carpal Ligament.
 An endoscope is a specialized flexible tube with a camera and lighting on the end that allows the surgeon to see inside the body without making large incisions and without cutting through many layers of tissue.
-What is Endoscopic Carpal Tunnel SurgeryThe surgeon operates using a large monitor or screen to see what he is doing during using the camera the operation.

 There are many potential advantages to endoscopic surgical procedures and also some potential disadvantages or additional risks to which the patient may be exposed.

 The advantage is that the endoscopic surgery is less invasive.
 This means that there is less collateral damage to body tissue that does not need to be cut to perform the surgical procedure.
-By only making a small incision less muscle and other tissues are cut which makes the recovery and healing go faster post-surgery with fewer complications.
+By only making a small incision, less muscle and other tissues are cut which makes the recovery and healing go faster post-surgery with fewer complications.

 The disadvantage is that when working in such a small area remotely by camera where tendons, nerves muscles and ligaments are all very tightly packed into a small space, there is potential to nick a nerve or a tendon unintentionally with the scalpel when severing the Transverse Carpal Ligament.

-Carpal Tunnel Anatomy Cross SectionThe diagram to the left is enlarged for illustration purposes.
+The diagram to the left is enlarged for illustration purposes.
 The nerve and tendons are millimeters apart in reality.
-The transverse Carpal Ligament is like a nylon rope that rests just over the nerve and the tendons.
-As shown here.
-The ligament is usually severed in the area just next to the Median Nerve to avoid the arteries, the tendons and the Ulnar Nerve on the other side.
+The Transverse Carpal Ligament is like a nylon rope that rests just over the nerve and the tendons.
+As shown here, the ligament is usually severed in the area just next to the Median Nerve to avoid the arteries, the tendons and the Ulnar Nerve on the other side.
 The Median Nerve and nine tendons are packed tightly in the Carpal Tunnel Space.
 So, the endoscopic surgery requires extreme precision and a lot of experience with the remote scalpel to avoid nicking the nerve and the tendons.

-What is Endoscopic Carpal Tunnel SurgeryNerves are very sensitive by design.
-If the nerve is accidently touched with the sharp scalpel then permanent nerve damage can easily result.
+Nerves are very sensitive by design.
+If the nerve is accidentally touched with the sharp scalpel then permanent nerve damage can easily result.
 In this case, symptoms of permanent nerve damage will likely be much worse after surgery than the symptoms of Carpal Tunnel Syndrome were before.

 A person can actually lose motor function and feeling sensation in the hand permanently when the nerve is nicked with the scalpel.
 There can also be numbness, tingling and intense shooting pain if the nerve is struck with the scalpel.